 Problem #1: Wrong Business Name

 It may be tempting to add keywords to the name on your Google business listing, but you’ll end up hurting your business.
-Not only does Google dislike keyword stuffing, having a different name on your Google business listing then what’s on your website, business cards, etc. will confuse customers.
+Not only does Google dislike keyword stuffing, but having a different name on your Google business listing than what’s on your website, business cards, etc., will confuse customers.
 Even if you’re not adding unnecessary keywords in your Google listing’s business name, make sure that the spelling is accurate and the name matches your real-world business title.

 Review your business name on your Google business listing and make any necessary changes to ensure that there isn’t any keyword stuffing, it’s consistent with other places you display the business name, and the spelling is accurate.
 For more information, check out Google’s guidelines for representing your business on Google